Zvork/hifi-docs-grav-content/fade/doc.md

 ### Save
 Clicking on the save button saves a JSON configuration file under interface/resources/config with name corresponding to the currently edited event.
 This file contains the current settings only for the edited event.

-Warning : all saves will overwrite the same file so if you wish to keep multiple settings, you must copy the files to another location.
+**WARNING** : all saves will overwrite the same file so if you wish to keep multiple settings, you must copy the files to another location.

 ### Load
 Clicking on the load button loads back the settings stored in the JSON configuration file under interface/resources/config with name corresponding to the currently edited event.